twonoise/Byte-oriented-HSL-to-RGB-conversion/README.md

 Equibright correction
 ---------------------

 While regular (full range) HSL works well, one may note earlier or later that, using it for color sets generation, yellow color looks way brighter than blue.
 This is not due to conversion bug or HSL model itself, as its purpose is to correctly remix color channels from/to RGB, and it does it well.
 Rather, we fall here into **perceptual brightness** trouble.
 It is evil enough, as it not only does not have more or less settled solution, but also highly dependent on display monitor type and epoch, and personal taste.
+Good news are, here HSL also plays its best, as for it, correction expected to be doable and fast enough, while, for RGB, can be a pain (tip: think about white balance).

 Note that any correction will limit dynamic range of display unit used, as well as, does it non reversible any more, as it will eat dynamic range.
 Full correction requires quite bright display, as only tenth (pure yellow to pure blue perceptual brightness ratio) will then be used for regular pictures.